MattMiles95/PP1_Limitless/README.md

 # Limitless

 Limitless is a fitness brand made up of trainers, coaches and nutritionists who work with clients to provide bespoke training programmes.
+Limitless is a brand aimed at anyone who embraces the importance of fitness in their life - whether they're just beginning their fitness journey, or they've been exercising for years.
 Each programme can be broken down into 4 sections – Strength, Endurance, Nutrition and Recovery.
+These four themes provide the building blocks for the website and feature as the focus of the homepage.

-Anyone who is interested in building their own Limitless programme can submit an application form for a free initial consultation, or attend the Limitless Gym at the address provided on the website.
+Browsing the Limitless website, you'll notice a clear and repeated call to action: <em>"Go Further"</em>.
+This is ultimately the purpose of the website - to inspire users to want to "go further" with their fitness, and to use Limitless to achieve this.
+Anyone interested in building their own Limitless programme can submit an application form for a free consultation on the "Go Further" page, or attend the Limitless Gym at the address provided.

-Also on the website, you can find upcoming fitness events with links to find out more about each event, as well as links to all of Limitless’ social media accounts.
-Limitless has partnered with other major brands in the fitness industry, and their logos are displayed in the footer of each page.
-Each logo also acts as a link to the respective company’s website.
+Also on the website, you can find upcoming fitness events, each with their own dedicated section.
+External links are provided to allow the user to find out more information about each event.
+The purpose of the Events section is to establish a sense of community that the user will want to become a part of.

 [View Limitless live project here.](https://mattmiles95.github.io/PP1_Limitless/)